 In this episode we touch upon a tricky question: where is the fine line between taking inspiration from other projects and merely copying them?
-We discuss that with Bryan Connor from The Why Axis and Mahir Yavuz from Seed Scientific.
+We discuss with Bryan Connor from The Why Axis and Mahir Yavuz from Seed Scientific.

 Note: We suggest you give a look to the links below (under the heading “Cases We Discuss in the Podcast”) before listening to the podcast, most of the episode is centered around these examples we selected for discussion.